 You see I just thought what with the turkey and leek pie recipe, two turkey recipes at the same time might have been too much?

-Oh, and, of course, you can make it with chicken instead of turkey.
-It’s just I choose to make it with turkey as that’s often cheaper!
+Oh, and, of course, you can make a Coronation chicken jacket potato using chicken with this recipe instead of turkey.
+It’s just I choose to make this a turkey baked potato as that’s often cheaper!

 I don’t think people would have considered using turkey for this recipe when it was originally conceived as a celebratory meal for the Queen’s Coronation in 1953.